 B-504-5: Planned Services

 The IPE must include all substantial goods and services and any anticipated ancillary or supportive goods and services that are necessary for the customer to reach the identified employment goal.
 There must be a clear association between the identified good or service, the customer's disability, and the employment goal.

+The IPE should not reflect specific rates but should refer to them as "will pay amounts per policy."

 The VR counselor must review carefully the published policies and procedures for each good or service before including it on the customer's IPE.